Filming in Israel The Original Biblical Palm Trees

 Dramatic shots of morning prayers at the Western Wall during Succot would also demonstrate how palm branches were traditionally used within the ‘luluv’ cluster.

-Biblical Productions are expert at making documentary films in Israel.
+Biblical Productions are experts at making films in Israel.
 We have contacts with a range of knowledgeable experts who can add interest and credibility to any film.
-Our locations scouting expertise can also ensure you get the most dramatic shots of relevant settings and really turn this story into a documentary to remember.
+Our location scouting expertise can also ensure you get the most dramatic shots of relevant settings and really turn this story into a film.